-Compliance and Protection Roadmap
+Compliance and Protection Roadmap (PAGE)

 The following items in this compliance and protection roadmap are designed to help agencies meet regulatory requirements.
 ACT recognizes that the threat and regulatory environment is changing rapidly, so we have developed a process to update this document as individual regulations as well as federal and state laws change.

 1. Risk Assessment

 A risk assessment is the identification of hazards that could negatively impact an organization's ability to conduct business.
 These assessments help identify inherent business risks and provide measures, processes, and controls to reduce the impact of these risks to business operations.
 The assessment should include a risk mitigation checklist.

 - ACT/CIS 'Cyber Hygiene Toolkits' For hardware & software, the ability to Count, Configure, Control, Patch: Click here to access

 2. Written Security Policy

 A security policy is a document that states in writing how a company plans to protect the company's physical and information technology (IT) assets.
 It can also be referred to as a 'written information security policy" or WISP".